 3.)
 God’s promises and power “Peter replied, “Each of you must repent of your sins and turn to God, and be baptized in the name of Jesus Christ for the forgiveness of your sins.
 Then you will receive the gift of the Holy Spirit.
 This promise is to you, to your children, and to those far away—all who have been called by the Lord our God.” ( See also Mark 16:16; Acts 22:16; 1 Peter 3:21; John 3:5-7; Titus 3:5-6; Gal.
 3:26-27; Rom.
 6:1-4; Col. 2;11-12; Eph.
 5:25-26; 1 Cor.
 12:13).

-Those churches which deny Baptism to infants usually do so because they have a wrong understanding of Baptism.
-They see Baptism as something we do (e.g., a public profession of faith, etc.) rather than seeing it as something that God does for us and in us.
+Those churches which deny Baptism to infants usually do so because they have a differing understanding of Baptism.
+They see Baptism as something we do for God (e.g., a public profession of faith, etc.) rather than seeing it as something that God does for us and in us.

 None of the passages listed above, nor any passage in Scripture, describes Baptism as “our work” or as “our public confession of faith.”